 If you would like to part in another event, please sign up online here.

-Never swap your race number with another runner, as this can cause issues for our medical teams and timing service.
+Never swap your bib number with another runner, as this can cause issues for our medical teams and timing service.
 If event organisers become aware of anyone who swaps their race number they will be disqualified.

 It’s important we have up-to-date details for you.
 You can update your details by following the ‘manage your entry’ link in your entry confirmation email from Let’s Do This or by logging in here.
 The deadline to update your details is 15 February 2026.